The FDA has approved Ajovy, the second migraine prevention drug to hit the market this year. There are, however, concerns about cost.

 It dilates blood vessels and is also important in regulating blood pressure and wound healing.

-With any drug that has only been studied a short time with carefully chosen patients, there is a need to be cautious.
+With any drug that has only been studied a

 For example, experts recommend that women using this class of drugs